 - Don’t be afraid to ask questions of your doctors and nurses.

-- Make sure to communicate any side effects of discomfort you are having so your healthcare team can help you manage these.
+- Make sure to communicate any side effects you are having so your healthcare team can help you manage these.
+This includes physical side effects such as pain, but also those related to mental, emotional, social, or spiritual health.